Quantum dot thermal machines -- a guide to engineering: Abstract

 \section{Abstract}

 Continuous particle exchange thermal machines require no time-dependent driving, can be realised in solid-state electronic devices, and miniaturised to nanometre scale.
 Quantum dots, providing a narrow energy filter and allowing to manipulate particle flow between the hot and cold reservoirs are at the heart of such devices.
-It has been theoretically shown that by mitigating passive heat flow, Carnot efficiency can be approached arbitrarily closely in a quantum dot heat engine, and experimentally, values of 0.7$\eta_C$ have been reached.
+It has been theoretically shown that through mitigating passive heat flow, Carnot efficiency can be approached arbitrarily closely in a quantum dot heat engine, and experimentally, values of 0.7$\eta_C$ have been reached.
 However, for practical applications, other parameters of a thermal machine, such as maximum power, efficiency at maximum power, and noise — stability of the power output or heat extraction — take precedence over maximising efficiency.
-We explore the effect of internal microscopic dynamics of a quantum dot on these quantities and demonstrate that its performance as a thermal machine depends on few parameters -- the overall conductance and three inherent asymmetries of the dynamics.
-These parameters will act as a guide to engineering the quantum states of the quantum dot, allowing to optimise its performance beyond that of the simplest case of a two-fold spin-degenerate transmission level.
+We explore the effect of internal microscopic dynamics of a quantum dot on these quantities and demonstrate that its performance as a thermal machine depends on few parameters -- the overall conductance and three inherent asymmetries of the dynamics: entropy difference between the charge states, tunnel coupling asymmetry, and the degree of detailed balance breaking.
+These parameters act as a guide to engineering the quantum states of the quantum dot, allowing to optimise its performance beyond that of the simplest case of a two-fold spin-degenerate transmission level.